Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Experiments

 Experimental results indicate that token consumption and decision time are primarily correlated with network scale.
 As shown in Table~\ref{tab:efficiency}, token usage increases linearly as the network scale doubles.
 Given the context window capabilities of current mainstream LLMs, the framework demonstrates robust token efficiency and scalability.
 Regarding decision latency, by leveraging EAGLE-3 \cite{EAGLE} for inference acceleration and imposing strict constraints on LLM reasoning and output formats, our framework achieves millisecond-level decision times per step.
 Although this inference speed is naturally slower than lightweight RL baseline algorithms, the latency remains within an acceptable range considering the framework's superior performance.
 Notably, as the network scale expands, the time consumption of baseline algorithms exhibits a sharper increase due to the escalating computational complexity caused by the multiplication of input states.
 In contrast, our framework's decision time increases only marginally.
 This is because the increased scale primarily translates to more input tokens—which remain far below the maximum context limit—while the strict prompt constraints ensure that the time required for generation remains largely independent of network scale.

-As presented in Table~\ref{tab:reliability}, while the framework exhibits an 8.90\% hallucination rate during the reasoning process, the multi-step verification mechanism of the ReAct paradigm significantly reduces the final decision hallucination rate to 0.71\%, validating the module's effectiveness in enhancing reliability.
+As presented in Table~\ref{tab:reliability}, while the framework exhibits an 8.90\% hallucination rate during the reasoning process, the multi-step verification mechanism of the ReAct paradigm significantly reduces the final decision hallucination rate to 0.71\%.
 When the ReAct module is removed, although the single-step reasoning hallucination drops slightly (8.52\%), the lack of iterative correction causes the final answer hallucination rate to spike, exceeding that of the complete framework.
 Furthermore, removing the STM module leads to a loss of decision context, increasing the reasoning hallucination rate to 10.03\%.
+While removing the LTM module has a negligible impact on hallucination rates, it substantially undermines defense effectiveness, as evidenced by the significant drops in both episode length and healthy ratio.
 In conclusion, the ReAct planning and memory mechanisms significantly improve the decision reliability of the framework.